moneybird/dockistrano/README.md

 For more information about writing Dockerfiles, see [the documentation on docker.io](http://docs.docker.io/en/latest/use/builder/).

+### `config/dockistrano.yml`

-2. A `config/dockistrano.yml` configuration file containing information about the registry and dependencies:
+The configuration file contains information about the registry, dependencies, ports and environment variables.

 ```
 ---